Pay for care at home

 • extra costs due to a disability

-We look at your savings and investments, such as:
+We look at your savings and investments, including:

 • bank or building society accounts